practicalli/engineering-playbook/docs/source-control/git-client-configuration.md

 ### Allowed SSH keys

+Check the SSH key used to sign a local commit or tag was a known key, before pushing to a shared repository.

 The `--show-signature` flag with Git `log` and `show` commands checks the contents of the `gpg.ssh.allowedSignersFile` to know which keys are valid

 Create an `$HOME/.config/git/allowed-signatures` file to list the SSH keys that you wish to define as allowed to sign commits.